-"Nothing can move faster than light".
-This is a commonly known outcome of Einstein's Special Theory of Relativity.
-Nevertheless, scientists as well as science fiction authors have been pondering about faster-than-light (FTL) travel and its consequences ever since the theory became popular.
-It is obvious that FTL propulsion is essential to allow interstellar travel.
-The nearest star system to Earth, for instance, is Proxima Centauri, roughly four light years away.
-Even if it were possible to achieve a slower-than-light (STL) speed very close to c (speed of light), a one-way trip would take four years.
-More realistic (and much slower) STL travel times are given in the example of relativistic travel.
-Unless the authors impose on themselves a restriction to cryogenic space travel or generational ships, they need an explanation or justification why their protagonists can reach distant regions of space in a matter of days or hours.
+light) in an extremely optimistic assumption, a one-way trip would take as long as four years.
+More realistic (and even much slower) STL travel times are given in the example of relativistic travel.
+Unless science fiction authors impose on themselves a restriction to cryogenic space travel or generational ships (in a subgenre often called "hard SF"), they need an explanation or justification why their characters can reach distant regions of space in a matter of days or hours.

-Star Trek is among the science fiction with the most elaborated science and technology.
+Star Trek is certainly no "hard SF", still it ranks among the science fiction franchises with the most elaborated science and technology.
 Yet, the well-known warp drive is rather a visualization of FTL travel for TV than a real physical or even technological concept.
+And although Star Trek's warp drive frequently serves to illustrate hypothetical concepts of FTL propulsion in popular media, those hypotheses usually have nothing in common with the idea of enveloping a starship in a mass-lowering and propulsive warp field.

-This article series is an attempt to summarize the most important facts about FTL travel in general and warp drive as presented in Star Trek.
-The Warp Propulsion series is less homogeneous than other parts of this website, as it has to take into account real-world physics as well as canon Star Trek facts, and carefully combine them with conjecture to show the whole picture.
+This article series is an attempt to summarize the most important facts about FTL travel in general and in real science, and about and warp drive as presented in Star Trek in particular.
+The Warp Propulsion series is less homogeneous than other parts of this website, as it has to take into account real-world physics as well as canon Star Trek facts, and carefully combine them without too much conjecture, to show the whole picture.